 What You Should Know About Job References

-How to Get and Use References for Employment
+How to Get and Use Them for Employment

 Whether you're job searching, seeking a promotion, growing your career, or expanding your business, it is important to have references who can vouch for your abilities.

 Sometimes you will simply have to provide employers with a list of your references.
 Or, employers may ask that your references submit letters of recommendation (also known as reference letters) for you.